timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 thereby assisting with chunking and ultimately retention.

-After splitting the mind map into subgraphs, we order these subgraphs in an intuitive sequence, as if we were using them to explain (er, present) the entire mind map to someone else.
+After splitting the mind map into subgraphs, we then order these subgraphs in an intuitive sequence.
+We act as if we were using the subgraphs to explain (er, present) the entire mind map to someone else.
-This sequencing with aim to explain is also helpful for our memory efforts.
+Like chunking, this sequencing with aim to explain also helps our memory efforts.
 Continuing the explanation exercise, we note the questions that we would ask, such that the subgraph was the answer